SALE NOW ON | 50% OFF Selected Carpets Shop Here | 10% OFF Selected Laminate, Luxury Vinyl & Wood

 How to lay LVT flooring

-Luxury vinyl is a deluxe flooring choice for your home, built for family life and stylish interiors and available in a range of budgets too.
+Luxury vinyl is a deluxe flooring choice for your home, built for family life and stylish interiors and available at a range of price points too.
 Luxury vinyl tiles, or LVT, are a top-notch pick for any home, and you’ll be pleased to know that they can also be fitted quite easily too!

-Whether you’re a keen DIY enthusiast who feels confident about giving LVT installation a go, or if you’re curious to know more about the process but would rather a trusted flooring fitter do the job for you, this guide is packed full of information on how LVT flooring is laid, and some top Tapi tips to guide you through the process.
-Alternatively, for more information around this type of flooring, head on over to our 'what is LVT?' guide.
-And, if you end up with leftover LVT once you've installed it, make sure you have a read of our guide on what to do with your leftover flooring.
+Whether you’re a keen DIY enthusiast who feels confident about giving LVT installation a go, or if you’re curious to know more about the process, we’ve got the answers.
+This guide is packed full of information on how to fit LVT flooring, and some top Tapi tips to guide you through the LVT installation process.

 Do I need underlay when installing LVT flooring?

-If you’ve read our guide to fitting vinyl click flooring, then you may be wondering whether you need to install underlay with luxury vinyl flooring, since most vinyl floorings don’t need an underlay.
-Luxury vinyl tiles come as individual boards that are adhered straight onto the floor, so it can be very helpful to have an underlay underneath LVT flooring to keep it protected, warm, and a little less noisy.
+You may be wondering whether you need to install underlay with luxury vinyl flooring, since most vinyl floorings don’t need an underlay.
+Luxury vinyl tiles come as individual boards that are adhered straight onto the floor, so no underlay is needed.
+The most important thing is to make sure the subfloor is clean, dry, level, and firm to ensure no imperfections show through to the flooring above.

-However, it’s best to get in touch with the manufacturer of your LVT flooring to double-check whether you need underlay or not.
-Our professionals here at Tapi will do all the planning and installation so you don’t need to worry about these details – why not visit your local store and speak to one of our expert floorologists?
+Our professionals here at Tapi can take care of everything so you don’t need to worry about these details – why not visit your local store and speak to one of our expert floorologists?

 How to fit LVT flooring